gkjohnson/threejs-sandbox/colorblindness-utils/README.md

 - Understand if the functions are supposed to operate on linear or srgb color space.
 - Use [this reference](https://ixora.io/projects/colorblindness/color-blindness-simulation-research/) to validate application of color matrices.
 - Validate color spaces and ensure all computations are being done in linear space.
-- Change the three.js import to use a fixed version.